pgn127/GreenRoom/README.md

 ## Server (Personal API)
 This server was built to support a POST request as requested in the spec.
-It is built on node.js > express.js and hosted on my personal server.
+It is built on node.js > express.js and hosted on Daniel's personal server.

 http://greenroom.danieldelcore.com
 * /